anngroong/podcasts/content/episode/235-gev-iskajyan-artsakh-blockade-flash-update-20230302.md

 * [Gev Iskajyan](/guest/giskajyan)

 #### Topics:
-* Azerbaijan Special Ops Kill 3 Artsakh Citizens
+* Azerbaijan Attack Kill 3 Artsakh Citizens
-* Arayik Harutyunyan Warns of Further Violence
+* Arayik Harutyunyan rejects Azeri ultimatum, Warns of Further Aggression
+* How are people responding?
-* World Response to the Killings
+* About the international response
+* Russian peacekeeper report and response
+* On the trilateral agreement of Nov.
+2020

 Episode 235 | Recorded: February 24, 2023"""